skills17/euroskills-web-development-2023/src/modules/module-d/README.md

 # Test Project Outline – Module D — Interactive Frontend using an API

 This document outlines the description of Module D. It is circulated to the competitors and experts 3 months prior to the competition.
-This outline only describes the basic information of module A. The actual test project module will be created by external Test Project Developers using this outline as a guide.
+This outline only describes the basic information of module D. The actual test project module will be created by external Test Project Developers using this outline as a guide.
 The module description will be presented on C-2 to all experts.
 The marking scheme will not be presented or supplied to competitors or experts during the competition.